threefoldtech/info_grid/labs/docs/documentation/farmers/3node_building/5_set_bios_uefi.md

 **Static IP and Public Config**

-You can [set a static IP for the public config of a 3Node or a farm](./1_create_farm#optional-add-public-ip-addresses).
-In thise case, the 3Node takes information from TF Chain and uses it to set a static configuration on a NIC (or on a virtual NIC in the case of single NIC systems).
+You can set a static IP for the public config of a 3Node or a farm.
+In this case, the 3Node takes information from TF Chain and uses it to set a static configuration on a NIC (or on a virtual NIC in the case of single NIC systems).

 **Static IP and Remote Management**